 Further enhancement of our sixth form students involves Enrichment which has been tailored to meet the needs of our students through guest speakers, seminars and in addition to these, we attend local events which greatly enhance their personal development, such as the ‘Safe Drive Stay Alive’ theatre production.

-We have recently been developing an exciting opportunity for our students to participate in the Duke of Edinburgh’s Award scheme.
-This year we are anticipating some of our Sixth Form students to be the first Altwood students to gain their Bronze Award, an award that employers and universities hold in high regard.
+We continue to develop the opportunity for our students to participate in the Duke of Edinburgh’s Award scheme.
+This year we are delighted with our Sixth Form students who have gained their Bronze Award, an award that employers and universities hold in high regard.

 The enrichment activities that our students engage in are an important aspect of their experience whilst in the sixth form, but they are also a valuable means to helping students reflect on what they have achieved to date, and to assess what opportunities they should be seeking for further development.
 These achievements are vital when students are writing their personal statements for UCAS, applying for apprenticeships or seeking to secure employment.
 We understand how important this process is and ensure that every individual is well placed to secure their future pathway.
 Here at Altwood School, the sixth form staff team is experienced and committed to enabling our students to grasp every opportunity that is offered to them.

 Highlighting the options available to our students once they have completed their Key Stage 5 studies is an important aspect of our commitment to our students.
-We liaise with external organisations and Higher Education providers to ensure our students get the opportunity to attend exhibitions and events that provide advice and guidance on the possibilities on offer after Key Stage five.
+We liaise with external organisations and Higher Education providers to ensure our students get the opportunity to attend exhibitions and events that provide advice and guidance on the possibilities on offer after Key Stage 5.

 At the heart of our 6th form is the community atmosphere we cherish, where all our students feel valued.
 There are many scheduled social events to ensure that all our pupils to have an opportunity to celebrate their successes and further enrich their experience.